2015 Camp Season

 All camps must comply with CORI and SORI requirements.
 If you have not been assigned an Agency Code Reviewer Number, you will need to go through this process prior to submitting your CORI/SORI requests.
 Again, note that this process may take several weeks .

-2015 Updates (check back frequently for State updates)
+2015 Updates and frequently asked questions (check back frequently for State updates)

 Massachusetts General Law c.
 111, §127A½, commonly referred to as Christian’s Law, was enacted on July 12, 2012.
 The law requires that all municipal and recreational programs or licensed camps conducting swimming at fresh or saltwater beaches must: 1.)
 Ensure that all minors are swim tested at the first swimming session; 2.)
 Provide a properly sized and snug fitting personal flotation device (PFD) Type I, II, or III to all minor children determined to be either a non-swimmer or an at-risk swimmer; and 3.)
 Allow parents or legal guardians to provide their own properly fitting PFD to the child if they so choose.